ghaiklor/iterm-fish-fisher-osx/README.md

 ## Key Features

+The script installs things related to terminal environment only:

 - Installs Command Line Tools, Homebrew, iTerm2, Fish, Fisherman.
 - Installs Material Design color preset for iTerm2 and patched Meslo Nerd Font.
 - Theme `bobthefish`, which is based on popular `agnoster`.
 - Completions for `brew`, `git`, `./node_modules/.bin` and so on, so on...

-- Installs a lot of useful plugins, explained below.
+Installs a lot of useful plugins for Fish Shell:

 - `await` function that waits for background jobs to finish with a nice spinner. i.e. `sleep 5 & await`.
 - `bass` plugin that makes easy to use utilities written for Bash Shell in Fish Shell.
 - `battery` function shows current level of the battery.